Laci1953/RC2014-CPM/System/te text editor/readme.txt

 For example, if installing RCZ80_std.rom on a RC2014 provided with 512KB ROM + 512KB RAM, we get 3 x 32KB = 96KB available to store the files.
 Files up to 4096 lines are accepted.

+I fixed the Delete key issue.
+Therefore, the following keys can be used:

+-arrows(up, down, lef, right) moves the cursor accordingly -PgUp (displays the previous page of text),
+-PgDn (displays the next page of text),
+-Home (displays the first page of text, positions the cursor at the beginning of the file), -End (displays the last page of text, positions the cursor at the end of the file) -Backspace (erases the character to the left)
+-Delete (erases the character to the right)

+Plus, I now load the screen size & tab settings from the file TE.CFG (if present on the same drive as TE).

+Example:

+For TE.CFG loaded with the following contents:

+T4
+H60
+W120

+, when using:

+>TE64 test.txt

+, the screen will be configured as 60 lines x 120 cols, with TAB positions = multiple of 4.

+Of course, specifying an option in the command line has precedence, e.g.:

+>TE -w140 -h50 test.txt
+, will open test.txt using an 140 x 55 screen, regardless on TE.CFG is present or not.